Visiting St Bees Priory

 Where is it?

-The Priory is the large 11th Century church across the road from St Bees School.
+The Priory has a large distinctive tower just across the road from St Bees School in the valley bottom.
 It is open to the public daily, and well worth a visit; it is one of the oldest buildings still in use in West Cumbria.
 Inside you will find history displays about the village, the Elizabethan school, the theological college, the church and St Bees Man.

 The Priory is the Anglican parish church for St Bees.